WICG/budget-api/README.md

 a way that provides good value for developers, while not locking user agents into any particular implementation.

-Indeed, today the Budget API focuses on the Push API, but we chose to generalize the concept in order to _(1)_ be able to provide both immediate and expected values, enabling developers to do near-term resource planning, _(2)_ be able to extend existing APIs such as Background Sync both to alleviate the restrictions and to enable developers to request more retries, and _(3)_ enable future resource consuming APIs such as a Job Scheduler to use the same mechanism.
+Today the Budget API focuses on the Push API, but we chose to generalize the concept in order to _(1)_ be able to provide both immediate and expected values, enabling developers to do near-term resource planning, _(2)_ be able to extend existing APIs such as Background Sync both to alleviate the restrictions and to enable developers to request more retries, and _(3)_ enable future resource consuming APIs such as a Job Scheduler to use the same mechanism.

 This API solely focuses on resource consuming APIs.